Last Updated: July 26, 2022

-You can join the Figma Community beta on any Figma plan
+You can join the Figma Community on any Figma plan

-Members of the Figma Community beta can reserve a Profile Handle
+Members of the Figma Community can reserve a Profile Handle

-Members of the Figma Community beta can Publish Files
+Members of the Figma Community can Publish Files

 Our vision is to make design accessible to all.
 To help advance this, we’ve developed the Figma Community to enable people from around the world to share and discover creative work.
 Please help us build a high-quality, inclusive community by ensuring your work follows these Community Guidelines and reporting any violations.

 By publishing resources, you agree to these Community Guidelines, as well as our existing terms of service.
 We’re committed to these Community Guidelines, and we hope you are too.
 This is a living document and will change over time.
 You can see when these Community Guidelines were last revised by referring to the “Last Updated” legend above.
 Your continued use of the Figma Community will indicate your acceptance of the changes.

 Figma reserves the right to remove a resource at any time.
 Overstepping any of the following boundaries may result in removed content, disabled accounts, or other restrictions.